Jacinta Crowley Long

 Title: ‘Beyond the Pale’

-Opening time: Sunday, 19 November Time: 4-6pm Admission: Free
+Opening Date: Sun 19 November Time: 4-6pm Admission: Free

 Jacinta Crowley-Long is a leading professional Irish painter of canine, equestrian and landscape paintings.
 With numerous highly acclaimed solo exhibitions behind her, Jacinta’s work graces collections worldwide and is in ever increasing demand.
 Jacinta is a regular exhibitor at the Mall Galleries, London, Christies, London, the Palace House Gallery.
 Newmarket, Salon de La Rochelle, France and the many Irish Festivals including Kilkenny Arts Festival, Eigse Carlow, Wexford Arts Festival and is represented by many prestigious galleries throughout the country.
 Many awards of excellence have come her way including in recent times a number of prizes at the American Art Awards, a competition juried by 25 top American Art Galleries.
 One of her works was selected as ‘The Face of Irish Art’ in the USA.
 She is a member of the United Arts Club, Dublin and a fellow of the Society Of Equestrian Artists.
 She is also a member of the Irish En Plein Air painters and in 2009 was the recipient of the coveted first prize for the public’s favourite painting in their Wexford Exhibition.